If you’re someone who loves a campfire but doesn’t want to be bound by a firepit, then you’ll love this Solo Stove Bonfire deluxe portable fire pit!

 Does the Solo Stove really put out no smoke at all?

 For the most part, YES it creates a smokeless fire.
 In the beginning, when the fire’s just getting started there is a little smoke.
 But as soon as it heats up you can’t even see it!
 It’s so awesome to have a smoke-free wood-burning fire pit because we all know how it feels when the smoke seems to follow you everywhere!

 Can you cook on the Solo Stove Bonfire?

 Yes and no – they don’t currently have any “official” ways.
 As of 7/15/21, Solo Stove is taking preorders for their new grill system!
 I guess they heard the people and answered!
 Read on if you want to know what’s possible without it.

 You can cook all the normal stuff on a stick, but for anything that needs a long amount of time to cook you may have to play with it.
 I plan on bringing a grill top for our next trip to set on it and see if we can cook some sausages or hobo meals.
 My thought is, if you get the embers low enough (ie no massive flame) then maybe.
 But the Solo Stove burns so well that it might just burn out before your food is done.
 I will update this after trying it!

 Is the Solo Stove Bonfire big enough for my family?

 We fit six chairs around it and weren’t crammed, so I’d say for most families, this firepit is big enough for everyone to enjoy!
-It puts out alot of heat so you don’t have to cram together to feel it.
+And it puts out a lot of heat so you don’t have to cram intogether to feel it.

 How do I prevent rain from getting in when I’m using it at camp?